MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/adgroups.md

 ## Add ad groups

 To add an ad group, you need to first get the campaign to add the ad group to.
-Use the [CampaignSelector](../reference/CampaignSelector.md) object to select the campign.
-Using the `withIds` selector method provides better performance than using the `withCondition` method and passing the campaign's name.
+Use the [CampaignSelector](../reference/CampaignSelector.md) object to select the campaign.
+Using the `withIds` selector method provides better performance than passing the campaign's name in a `withCondition` call.

-Next, call the campaign's [newAdGroupBuilder](../reference/Campaign.md#newadgroupbuilder) method to define and create the ad group.
-The builder contains the methods used to specify the ad group's properties.
+Next, call the campaign's [newAdGroupBuilder](../reference/Campaign.md#newadgroupbuilder) method to get a builder that you use to specify the ad group's properties.
 The only required property is the ad group's name (see the `withName` method), which must be unique within the campaign.
-If you don't specify a CPC value, it defaults to the minimum for your account's currency.
+If you don't specify a CPC value, it defaults to the minimum bid amount for your account's currency.
 You only need to specify language if the campaign doesn't specify it; otherwise, it inherits the campaign's language value.
 By default, the ad group's status is paused.

-Calling the builder's `build` method creates the method asynchronously at somepoint before the script terminates or if you call one of the build operation's methods.
+Calling the builder's `build` method creates the ad group asynchronously; Bing adds the ad group at some point before the script terminates or if you call one of the build operation's methods.
 For information about this process, see [What is a builder?](../concepts/builders.md)

 ```javascript